emmajanedrews/base-template/_posts/2017-12-21-happy-holidays.md

 I just wanted to take a moment to thank you for your continued support.
 I love helping people make their real estate dreams come true, so thank you for working with me.
 This may be a busy time of year, but we are always here to help you and answer any questions you may have.

-Just give me a call or reply to this email.
+Just give me a call or email.
 And in case I don’t hear from you, have a happy New Year!